[updated to make clear 15 USC 2218(d) is specific to fire prevention and control legislation]

-A federal statute passed in 1974 establishes a federal policy with regard to inventions made with federal support–15 USC 2218(d).
+A federal statute passed in 1974 establishes a federal policy with regard to inventions made with federal support–15 USC 2218(d), part of a fire safety law.
 Folks wrapped up with Bayh-Dole don’t often mention 15 USC 2218, which establishes the authority of the administrators of federal agencies to enter into contracts for research and to perform other administrative functions.
-Among these, 15 USC 2218(d) addresses federal claims to inventions and discoveries:
+Among these, 15 USC 2218(d) addresses federal claims to inventions and discoveries made in research supported under the law:

 (d) Inventions and discoveries